Bandwidth/bandwidth.github.io/messaging/methods/messages/createMessage.md

 #### Basic Authentication

-Bandwidth's messaging API leverages Basic Authentication with your API username and password.
+Bandwidth's messaging API leverages Basic Authentication with your API user's username and password.
 Read more about how Bandwidth secures endpoints in the [Security & Credentials](../../../guides/accountCredentials.md) document.

 ### Invalid Phone Number Handling